-Except for the limitations stated above, the Director of Safety and Equal Opportunity has sole discretion to determine whether the complaint is appropriate for Alternative Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation.
+Except for the limitations stated above, the Title IX Coordinator has sole discretion to determine whether the complaint is appropriate for Alternative Resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a Formal Investigation.
 Participation in Alternative Resolution is voluntary, meaning both the Reporting and the Responding Parties must mutually agree, in writing, to participate.
-If Alternative Resolution is selected, the Director of Safety and Equal Opportunity will provide timely written notice to both parties that that discloses the allegations and that:
+If Alternative Resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that that discloses the allegations and that:

-- The Director of Safety and Equal Opportunity has begun the process; - The process is voluntary and will end upon either party's request; - Termination of Alternative Resolution may result in Formal Investigation; - They may be accompanied by an advisor throughout the process; and - The Director of Safety and Equal Opportunity will notify both parties of the process's outcome - Conclusion of the Alternative Resolution process will preclude the parties from resuming a formal complaint arising from the same allegations unless the parties failed to satisfy the terms of the agreement; and

-• Records of the process will be maintained and shared
+- The Title IX Coordinator has begun the process; - The process is voluntary and will end upon either party's request; - Termination of Alternative Resolution may result in Formal Investigation; - They may be accompanied by an advisor throughout the process; and - The Title IX Coordinator will notify both parties of the process's outcome - Conclusion of the Alternative Resolution process will preclude the parties from resuming a formal complaint arising from the same allegations unless the parties failed to satisfy the terms of the agreement; and - How records of the process will be maintained and shared

-The Director of Safety and Equal Opportunity will conduct the Alternative Resolution process unless good cause requires another individual.
-The Director of Safety and Equal Opportunity will endeavor to complete the Alternative Resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
-However, the Director of Safety and Equal Opportunity may extend the Alternative Resolution process past 60 days for good cause.
-The Director of Safety and Equal Opportunity will notify the parties in writing of the reason for any extension and the projected new timeline.
+The Title IX Coordinator will coordinate the Alternative Resolution process unless good cause requires another individual.
+Any direct mediation between parties will be conducted by Herzing University's wellness counseling staff.
+A report summarizing any mediation session will be sent to the Title IX Coordinator.
+The Title IX Coordinator will endeavor to complete the Alternative Resolution process promptly, typically within 30 to 60 business days of notifying the parties in writing of starting the process.
+However, the Title IX Coordinator may extend the Alternative Resolution process past 60 days for good cause.
+The Title IX Coordinator will notify the parties in writing of the reason for any extension and the projected new timeline.
 The actual time required will depend on the specific circumstances, including the complexity of the allegations and the nature of the alleged conduct.

-Once the parties have agreed to the terms of an Alternative Resolution, the University will not conduct a formal investigation unless the Director of Safety and Equal Opportunity determines that the Respondent failed to satisfy the terms of the Alternative Resolution.
+Once the parties have agreed to the terms of an Alternative Resolution, Herzing University will not conduct a formal investigation unless the Title IX Coordinator determines that the Responding Party failed to satisfy the terms of the Alternative Resolution.

-The Director of Safety and Equal Opportunity will keep records of all reports and conduct addressed through Alternative Resolution.
+The Title IX Coordinator will keep records of all reports and conduct addressed through Alternative Resolution.